cronvel/async-kit/documentation.md

 However, if you pass only one argument, it will be assumed to be an error only if it is an instance of `Error`.

 If an error occurs, it will stop processing any new jobs by default.
-If *true* or *false* is the outcome, then it all depends on the type of conditionnal.
+If *true* or *false* is the outcome, then it all depends on the type of conditional.

 There are two mode: boolean or not.
 When boolean mode is used, any non-error outcome are cast to a boolean value.